PrAnaViz/PrAna/README.md

   </tr>
   <tr>
     <td>VMP_SUMM</td>
-    <td>  modified VMP table</td>
+    <td>  modified from VMP table</td>
   </tr>

 </table>

+Data management, aggregation - Part 02
+===

+  * The final "SNOMED – June 2018" table is matched with the NHS prescription dataset file to generate result based on the user inputs in the tool.
+  * For the region/catchment based selection, GIS region/catchment shape files and postcodes with latitude/longitude coordinates files were utilized.
+The files are used from open source repositories and research partners.
+  * <a href = "https://cran.r-project.org/web/packages/leaflet/" target="_blank"> leaflet</a>,<a href = "https://cran.r-project.org/web/packages/rgdal/" target="_blank"> rgdal</a>,<a href = "https://cran.r-project.org/web/packages/sp/" target="_blank"> sp</a>,<a href = "https://cran.r-project.org/web/packages/data.table/" target="_blank"> data.table</a>,<a href = "https://cran.r-project.org/web/packages/tidyr/" target="_blank"> tidyr</a> packages are utilized for the reading and selection of shape files, and data aggregation part.

 Prescription Data Analysis
 ===

+We aimed to compile and process NHS Digital prescribing data for the period 2014–2018 to facilitate the calculation of the consumption data and long-term time, seasonal and location based trends to create an interactive data visualisation tool for a wider use.

-With this interactive tool, we have made it easy to caculate the total quantity of different APIs prescribed and to monitor prescribing trends over different spatial and temporal regions.
+With this interactive tool, we have made it easy to calculate the total quantity of different APIs prescribed and to monitor prescribing trends over different spatial and temporal regions.

 Demo
 ===